 We hope that this article has made everything easy for you.
-If you are a beginner it might sound tough at first, but believe me the benefits of using local WordPress development outweigh the learning burden.
+If you are a beginner it might sound tough at first, but believe me, the benefits of using local WordPress development outweigh the learning burden.

-You are now ready to take your skills to a top notch!
+You are now ready to take your skills to a top-notch!

 If you got tips on enhancing local WordPress development feel free to leave your comment in the section below.

-Acowebs are developers of Woocommerce bulk discounts that will help you add bulk discounts to products on your stores.
+Acowebs are developers of Woocommerce bulk discounts that will help you add bulk discounts to products in your stores.
 It also has developed various other plugins like the popular plugin for managing the checkout form fields in WooCommerce, called Woocommerce Checkout Manager, which is highly feature-oriented yet lightweight and fast.
 There is also a free version of this plugin available in the WordPress directory named WooCommerce Checkout Field Editor.